Karthiga

-Appointment of Nominee Director
+Appointment Of Nominee Director

-Nominee Director
+A Nominee Director is a

-A Nominee Director is a director in a company who has been appointed by financial institutions, banks or investors to form part of the Board of Directors.
-Appointment of nominee directors is governed by and subject to the provisions of the articles of association of the company.
+director in a company who has been appointed by financial institutions, banks or investors to form part of the Board of Directors.
+Appointment Of Nominee Directors is governed by and subject to the provisions of the 1 of the company.
 In this article, we briefly discuss the concept of the Appointment of a Nominee Director.

 Purpose of Nominee Director

 A nominee director is nominated to ensure that the interests of the financial institution in question are adequately safeguarded.
-Also, the nominee director is appointed to perform the duty towards the borrower company and its stakeholders.
-The nominee director will be liable for the institution or investor and also monitors the activities of the borrower company or investee.
+Also, the nominee director is appointed to perform the duty towards the borrower

 Conditions for appointing the Nominee Director